Microchip-MPLAB-Harmony/gfx_apps_sam_e70_s70_v70_v71/apps/legato_adventure/firmware/legato_adv_e70_xu_tm5000_ssd1963.X/readme.md

 ![](../../../../docs/html/sam_e70_xu_tm5000_ssd1963_arch.png)

-The architecture for this configuraiton is the SAM E70 Xplained Ultra + 4.3” WQVGA with SSD1963 GFX Interface Card interface through the 16-bit 8080 mode.
+The architecture for this configuraiton is the SAM E70 Xplained Ultra + High-Performance WVGA LCD Display Module with maXTouch® Technology with SSD1963 GFX Interface Card interface through the 16-bit 8080 mode.

 The SSD1963 is connected to the SAM E70 thru the SMC peripheral and GPIOs which are used to send 16-bit parallel data/commands and to bit-bang control signals to the SSD1963 controller, respectively.
 The frame buffer is stored externally in the SSD1963 controller.